I recently visited Bend, Oregon for the first time! Here is what I got up to.

-We then went and checked into our second Airbnb (we thought it would be fun to have two different experiences and this house was located right in Downtown, so we were able to walk everywhere).
-Once settled, we spent a few hours window shopping and exploring Bend.
+I then went and checked into our second Airbnb (I thought it would be fun to have two different experiences and this house was located right in Downtown, so I was able to walk everywhere).
+Once settled, I spent a few hours window shopping and exploring Bend.

 This place had a cool vibe about it and a great selection of beers.
 I loved the color of my sour 10 Barrel Strawberry Crush.

-We rounded out our night back at The Dogwood for some food.
-We split the Mac and Cheese Balls and I tried a new orange based drink.
+I rounded out my night back at The Dogwood for some food.
+I had the Mac and Cheese Balls and I tried a new orange based drink.

-Although we already both really liked the Dogwood, the live DJ on Saturday night was the cherry on top.
+Although I already really liked the Dogwood, the live DJ on Saturday night was the cherry on top.
 It made for a really fun night and great people watching!

-After packing up and checking out of our Airbnb, Riley and I went for a small breakfast at The Sparrow Bakery.
-Although we didn’t sit down for a full breakfast, this place was delicious and we both really enjoyed the pastries we ordered.
+After packing up and checking out of our Airbnb, I went for a small breakfast at The Sparrow Bakery.
+Although I didn’t sit down for a full breakfast, this place was delicious and I really enjoyed the pastries we ordered.

-We then did some shopping, mainly so I could purchase some wool socks for Alaska.
+I then did some shopping, mainly so I could purchase some wool socks for Alaska.
 I also ordered a pair of hiking boots so I can go backpacking this summer!
 No sales tax in Oregon so, score!
-Riley did not have as good luck and walked away empty handed, but with his wallet still full.
-Not a bad trade off.

-We then popped back over to Crux, our favorite brewery, to get a very light lunch.
+I then popped back over to Crux to get a very light lunch.

 The main event Sunday was the 5th Annual Foodie Crawl!

-Riley and I are both total foodies, so when I saw this online while researching our trip, I knew we had to sign up.
-Although tickets were $75 each, it felt completely worth it.
-We visited 15 different restaurants, all of which had a food and drink paring.
+I am a total foodies, so when I saw this online while researching my trip, I knew I had to sign up.
+Although tickets were $75, it felt completely worth it.
+I visited 15 different restaurants, all of which had a food and drink paring.
 The food was good.
-We had duck confit and pork belly and gelato milkshakes and beet salads, just to name a few.
+I had duck confit and pork belly and gelato milkshakes and beet salads, just to name a few.

-By the end of the three-hours and the final dessert buffet, we were stuffed.
+By the end of the three-hours and the final dessert buffet, I was stuffed.
 But, it was a great way to experience so much of downtown Bend.
-All of the restaurants were in walking distance and, although we had to rush, Riley and I were able to make it to every restaurant!
+All of the restaurants were in walking distance and, although we had to rush, I was able to make it to every restaurant!
 It was a ton of fun and a definite high-note of the trip!
 I would love to go again next year.

 Have you ever visited Bend?
 What recommendations do you have?
 Let us know below.